Agriculture-Intelligence/vitest-cucumber_rtl_template/README.md

 # RTL + Vitest Cucumber

 This template provides a minimal setup to setup testing using RTL (React Testing Library) with Vitest Cucumber.
-Vitest Cucumber is a plugin uses Gherkin syntax to setup tests
+Vitest Cucumber is a plugin that uses Gherkin syntax to setup tests

 # Installation
 Below installs react-testing library, vitest-cucumber, and vitest.